Hear from students, connect with faculty & get questions answered!

 English Language Competency

-TOEFL test takers should use DI code 3532 to have their scores submitted to our university.
+TOEFL test takers should use DI code 3532 to have their scores submitted to Wright Graduate University.

 If you have any questions about the admission process, please contact the Office of Admissions at email@example.com or (312)-645-8333.